Comparing Things In GermanComparisons & Superlatives

 witchcraft

 Great!
-Now we can compare our three options.
+Now we know which three options we'll compare.
 Let's continue.

 Comparatives & Superlatives